bluesoft/bee/README.md

 Bee is a tool for managing database changes.

-## How Bee can help you ?
+## How can Bee help you ?
 See the [documentation](http://bluesoft.github.io/bee)

 ## Contributing

-Feel free to contributing with project.
+Feel free to contributing with the project.
 Start reading our [contributing guide](https://github.com/bluesoft/contributing)